rolandreichart/site/Services.md

 Agile delivery mode refers to a project delivery methodlogody characterised through iterative improvements on the project outcome (the product), which is delivered in sprints.
 Each sprint ends with a working version of the product.
 One of the three parameters of time, resources, and scope has to be flexible, with a preference for flexible scope.

 Professional services can be purchase directly from Cloudomation on a time-and-material basis.
 Cloudomation does not offer fixed price engagements.
-As an alternative, Cloudomation can refer you within the Cloudomation partner network for professional services delivery through one of our certified partners.
+As an alternative, Cloudomation can refer you within the Cloudomation partner network for professional services delivery through one of our partners.

 ## Software support services
 Software support can be purchased only as part of a token & support package.
 For pricing and package details, refer to the [pricing](Pricing) section.